pirafrank/fpiracom/_posts/2015-8-7-getting-git-bash-completion.md

 ---
 layout: post
-title: Getting git bash completion to work on Linux and OS X
+title: Get Git completion to work on Linux and OS X
 categories: git
 ---